 Impressive young tenor Lyndon Green has a passion for delivering vocal music of the highest standard and creating a memorable experience for audiences.
 He completed a Bachelor of Music Performance (Honours) at The University of Melbourne, Conservatorium of Music.
 While receiving multiple faculty scholarships during the course of his studies, Lyndon was fortunate enough to learn from a number of internationally renowned artists and musicians such as Malcolm Martineau (UK), Rosamund Illing (AUS) and stage director Chuck Hudson (USA).

 Lyndon made his concert debut in 2014 as tenor soloist for performances of the Rachmaninoff Vespers with Melbourne Symphony Orchestra Chorus in Geelong, Bendigo and Melbourne.
-Lyndon has since gone on to perform Mozart Requiem in D minor KV626, Mozart Vesperae Solennes de Confessore KV339, Dvořák Mass in D minor, Kodály Missa Brevis, Vaughan Williams' Ten Blake Songs, Bach Magnificat in D major as well as several J.S.
-Bach cantatas with various ensembles around Melbourne.
-In 2016, he was invited to give a recital in Shanghai at the American International School.
+Lyndon has since gone on to perform Mozart Requiem in D minor KV626, Mozart Vesperae Solennes de Confessore KV339, Dvořák Mass in D minor, Kodály Missa Brevis, Vaughan Williams' Ten Blake Songs, Bach Magnificat in D major.

-In 2016 he made his debut with the Royal Melbourne Philharmonic Orchestra in a performance of Vivaldi Magnificat in G minor.
+In 2016 he made his debut with the Royal Melbourne Philharmonic Orchestra in Vivaldi's Magnificat in G minor.
 Lyndon also gave a performance of Schumann’s Dichterliebe with Australian pianist Stephen McIntyre.
-A finalist in the 2017 3MBS FM Young Performer of the Year Award, Lyndon won the 2016 West Gippsland Aria Award and was awarded the 2016 Maroondah Singers Memorial Scholarship.
+A finalist in the 2017 3MBS FM Young Performer of the Year Award, Lyndon won the 2016 West Gippsland Aria Award.

 2017 saw Lyndon becoming involved in the Adelaide Festival with the State Opera of South Australia Chorus in Barrie Kosky's critically acclaimed Glyndebourne production of Saul.
 In that same year, he was selected for the inaugural 'Young Songmaker' Artist Development Program with Songmakers Australia.
 November 2018 marked Lyndon's start with Opera Australia Chorus in their production of Die Meistersinger von Nürnberg.